Majors, Honours and Minors

 A major involves specialization in a single field, while allowing sufficient elective space to explore other areas.
 It may lead to graduate studies if you achieve sufficiently high standing.
 To complete a major degree, you need to complete a minimum of 120 credits.
 Some programs will require more.
 Major students have seven calendar years to complete their degree.

 You can change you major after declaring it—talk to the department that offers the major you want to get into (or the Science Information Centre if you’re in General Science) to see if they will accept you.
 Normally you would have to wait until the next winter session to change your major.

 Involves specializing in two fields.
 Students doing a double major will have to complete the degree requirements of two programs in Science or one program in Science and one in Arts.
 If you want to complete a double major in two Science fields, you need to satisfy all of the degree requirements for each program, and all Faculty of Science requirements.

-A double major in Science and Arts required satisfying all degree requirements for each major, and all Faculty requirements for both Science and Arts.
-You can use courses to satisfy requirements for both programs.
+A double major in Science and Arts requires satisfying all degree requirements for each major, and all Faculty requirements for Science.
+You can use courses to satisfy requirements for Science.
 For example, the Arts requirement of the Faculty of Science can be satisfied by the courses taken to satisfy the Arts program requirements.